The Best How to Put on a Motorcycle Helmet Strap

 Q. How do I secure the helmet strap using the D-ring system?

 A. Thread the strap through both D-rings.
 Then, separate the rings and pass the strap back through the first ring.
 Pull the strap until it is tight against your chin.
-Ensure the strap is snug but not so tight that it causes discomfort.
+Ensure the strap is snug, but not so tight as to cause discomfort.

 Q. How can I tell if the helmet strap is tightened correctly?